Husain Haqqani: Early life and career

+Haqqani was born in an Urdu-speaking family in Karachi.
+His father had migrated to Pakistan from Delhi after the partition of India.
 Haqqani began his interest in journalism in high school.
 In 1973 he joined Karachi University.
 He frequently visited the library at the US consulate, reading volumes of American history.
 Later, when students wanted to attack the consulate as part of a protest against the United States, Haqqani refused.
 Haqqani received a B.A. degree with distinction in 1977 and a MA degree in International Relations in 1980 from the University of Karachi.

 Haqqani worked as a full-time journalist from 1980 to 1988.
 He covered the war in Afghanistan for Voice of America radio; served as the Pakistan and Afghanistan correspondent for Far Eastern Economic Review; and worked in Hong Kong as the East Asian correspondent for the London-based Arabia: the Islamic World Review as well as the Jamaat-e-Islami newspaper Jasarat.
 He worked for the state broadcaster Pakistan Television during the general elections of 1985.